Termites in Queensland

 - The date of installation of the system

-- What chemical was used and where, life expectancy of the chemical
+- What chemical was used and where, and the life expectancy of the chemical

 - The installer/manufacturers recommendations regarding future inspections